shreyar923/shreyar923.github.io/index.md

 * Lab 7, part 2:

-  Lab 7, part 2 was one of my favorite labs because I think that the logistics with the road signs was interesting.
+  This was one of my favorite labs because I think that the logistics with the road signs was interesting.
 I thought the parking signs was a little difficult to figure out, but still fun.
   I learned in depth how to work with different functions and overall enjoyed the parking signs scheme.